 There’s a few different types of hiking trails you can do at the Gougane Barra.
 You can start things off with the easier “Slí an Ghaorthaidh” [pronounced “slee on Gurr-tig”] trail that lasts about 30 minutes.
 Alternatively, the moderate “Sli na Laoi” [slee nah Lee] goes along the river Lee to the opening of the valley.
 You can then do the open lake walk called “Slí Dhoire na Coise” [slee Dur-rah na Kush].
-But if you want to really want to strain yourself, “Slí na Sléibhe” [slee na sleeve] is the two hour mountain hike you want.
-I will now address the elephant in the room and assure you that, no, you’re not suffering from a brain haemorrhage – the Irish language is simply mind boggling.
+But if you want really want to strain yourself, “Slí na Sléibhe” [slee na sleeve] is the two hour mountain hike you want.
+I will now address the elephant in the room and assure you that, no, you’re not suffering from a brain haemorrhage – the Irish language is simply mind-boggling.

-Also, while venturing out to the serene Gougane Barra, a good pitt stop to jot down is the Gougane Barra hotel.
+Also, while venturing out to the serene Gougane Barra, a good pit stop to jot down is the Gougane Barra hotel.
 You’ll need to refuel here if opting for the more strenuous routes.
 This is an activity for those who don’t want shin splints, that’s for sure!

 11. Do the Ring of Beara drive and visit The Beara Peninsula

 The Beara Peninsula, in the southernmost quarter of Cork, is as rugged as they come.
 Encased by the Miskish and Caha mountains and unfolding itself out onto the Atlantic ocean, it’s a wonder it’s not an eighth Wonder of The World.
-The unique selling point of The Bearra Peninsula is also down to its dotting of megalithic tomb stones, native gorse bush, and tiny little villages.
+The unique selling point of The Bearra Peninsula is also down to its dotting of megalithic tombstones, native gorse bush, and tiny little villages.

 10. Go night kayaking in The Atlantic Ocean

-‘Atlantic Sea Kayaking’ is the name of the company who offers kayaking trips out to either Lough Hyne or Castlehaven Bay.
+‘Atlantic Sea Kayaking‘ is the name of the company that offers kayaking trips out to either Lough Hyne or Castlehaven Bay.
 You can use this as an excuse to get out to west Cork and get your hands dirty, whilst also making lasting memories on your vacation.
 Thinking back to when I was in Venice a few years ago… I splurged on a gondola.
 Also did a kayaking tour on Venice’s Grand Canal.
 Despite gondolas being iconic to Venice, I remember the kayaking experience more vividly.

 If you choose to do the Lough Hyne excursion in Cork, you’ll have to keep 2.5 hours of your evening free.
 They start an hour before it gets dark, so that time will obviously change with the seasons.
 If you opt for a seafaring voyage out on Castlehaven Bay, you’ll have much of the same, but I think the latter has a slight edge in terms of sunset landscapes.
-Both kayaking experiences cost €75 p/p, and I thus highly recommend this for anyone who likes to be hands on while on vacation.
+Both kayaking experiences cost €75 p/p, and I thus highly recommend this for anyone who likes to be hands-on while on vacation.